Ekrem İmamoğlu

-Ekrem İmamoğlu (Note: /tr/) (born 4 June 1970) is a Turkish politician and businessman who has served as the 32nd Mayor of Istanbul since 2019.
-He is currently suspended from office.
-He is the Republican People's Party (CHP) candidate for the next Turkish presidential election.
+Ekrem İmamoğlu (Note: /tr/) (born 4 June 1970) is a Turkish politician who has served as the 32nd Mayor of Istanbul since 2019.
+In 2025, he was suspended from office by decree of the Ministry of Interior and subsequently held at Marmara Prison pending the outcome of ongoing legal proceedings.
+He denies the accusations and claims they have been politically motivated.
+He was the Republican People's Party (CHP) presumptive candidate for the next Turkish presidential election since 2025.
+After the CHP's judicially-enforced takeover by a previous leadership, İmamoğlu announced his resignation from the party and declared in support of the newly founded New Party in August 2026.

 İmamoğlu was born in Akçaabat and moved to Istanbul in 1987.
 He attained a Bachelor's degree in business administration and a Master's degree in human resource management from Istanbul University and then worked as a developer in his family's construction and real estate business.
 In 2002, he became a board member of the multi-sport club Trabzonspor. İmamoğlu joined the CHP in 2008 and acted as president of party's local chapter in Beylikdüzü before being elected as mayor of Beylikdüzü in 2014. İmamoğlu was nominated by the CHP to replace Kadir Topbaş as Mayor of Istanbul in 2017 but the position went to Mevlüt Uysal.

 In March 2019, İmamoğlu was elected as Mayor of Istanbul in an upset victory against the ruling AK Party-backed candidate Binali Yıldırım: despite the AK Party successfully annulling and repeating the election that June, İmamoğlu was reelected.
 In his first term, İmamoğlu combatted child malnutrition by improving access to milk from local dairy farmers, provided tertiary education scholarships, reduced public transportation fares and utility costs for certain residents, and oversaw Istanbul's response to the COVID-19 pandemic. İmamoğlu's environmental initiatives included launching a program to clean the Golden Horn and replacing phaetons with all-electric vehicles on the Princes' Islands.
 He led the restoration of the Esenler Coach Terminal and expanded the city's public transport network. İmamoğlu was reelected as Istanbul Mayor for a second term in 2024, and is considered a front-runner for the 2028 presidential election.